fusion-energy/neutronics_material_maker/README.md

 >>>     1002.31c 0.5
 >>>     1003.31c 0.5
 ```
 The other materials available are considerably more detailed in their isotope description.
 To keep this user manual concise only Glass-fibre and DT_plasma have been demonstrated.
-One difference between Materials is the known density, the software allows density to be input as atom_density_per_barn_per_cm which is useful for Materials such as DT-plasma or density_g_per_cm3 which is useful for Materials such as Glass-fibre.
-Neutronics codes such as Serpent can accept both options so this is not a problem (density in g/cm3 has a - flag to indicate the units).
+One difference between Materials is the known density, the software has materials with density in **atom_density_per_barn_per_cm** which is useful for Materials such as DT-plasma or **density_g_per_cm3** which is useful for Materials such as Glass-fibre.
+Neutronics codes such as Serpent can accept both options so this is not a problem (density in g/cm3 has a **-** flag to indicate the units).
 ```sh
 $ example_mat2 = nmm.Material('Glass-fibre')
 $ example_mat2.density_g_per_cm3